header image that says Baseball Fever - Baseball is for women too

 Despite Martin's success in 1974, he was fired during the 1975 season when the Rangers were losing.
 Frank Lucchesi became the new manager.
 By 1977, the Rangers were playing well again and their moderate success continued for a few years but they could not advance to first place in the AL West division.

 Lucchesi was replaced as manager by Billy Hunter in 1977, and the Rangers had a winning season with 94 wins and 68 losses.
-However, even with that good a record, they didn't get to the postseason, and the next year, Hunter was replaced by Pat Corrales.
+However, even with that good record, they didn't get to the postseason, and the next year, Hunter was replaced by Pat Corrales.
 The Rangers continued to have winning seasons in 1978 and 1979, under the leadership of Corrales.

 1980-1989